Frequently Asked Questions

 - Applicants must be able to take care of themselves and maintain their apartment.

 - Applicants must be willing to comply with the terms of the lease, whether independent, with the assistance of a third party (paid by applicant), or as a result of a reasonable accommodation provided by the facility.

 - Applicants must show proof of financial responsibility.

 Does Stevenson House offer a meal program?

-Through a partnership with La Comida who serves a professionally planned and prepared menu that changes daily.
-Each 3-course meal supports the nutritional needs of older adults.
-All food is prepared by our staff in our fully equipped kitchen.
-The diversity of diners and cuisines adds interest and pleasure to your dining experience.
-Some special dietary needs can be accommodated.
-A $3.00 contribution is asked from each person to help offset the cost of the meal.
+No. But La Comida provides a lunch, open to the public, every weekday.
+A $3 contribution is asked from each person to help offset the cost of the meal, which costs much more to offer.
 No eligible older adult (age 60 and over) will be denied participation because of failure or inability to contribute.
 Residents are also able to participate in the Brown Bag Program from Second Harvest Food Bank.
-Stevenson House will host a Farmer’s Market the second Thursday of the month.
+Stevenson House hosts a farmer’s market the second Thursday of the month.

 Does Stevenson House offer care coordination?

-We make every effort to help residents maintain their independence and remain at Stevenson House as long as possible.
-Assistance is offered and frequently provided in the areas of needs assessment, home visits, as well as application preparation for extraordinary services when and if they become necessary.
+No. We help residents access help so they can maintain their independence and remain at Stevenson House as long as possible.
+That includes: needs assessment, home visits, as well as application preparation for advanced services when and if they become necessary.

 How do I apply to Stevenson House?